I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_probed_bars_info.md

 Original version for NDIS 6.30 and later.

 Set the <b>Size</b> member to NDIS_SIZEOF_SRIOV_PROBED_BARS_INFO_REVISION_1.

+`BaseRegisterValuesOffset`

+A ULONG value that contains the offset, in units of bytes, from the beginning of this structure to an array of ULONG values.
+The array  contains a ULONG value for each BAR of the PCIe network adapter.

+The maximum number of elements within this array is PCI_TYPE0_ADDRESSES.

+For more information, see the Remarks section.

 ## Remarks
 The <b>NDIS_SRIOV_PROBED_BARS_INFO</b> structure is used in OID query requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451870">OID_SRIOV_PROBED_BARS</a>.
 Each